NoahjChampion/re-slug/readme.txt

 == Changelog ==

 = 1.1 =
-* Updated to work in current WordPress version
+* Updated to work in the current version of WordPress

 = 1.0 =
 * Initial release